vratidc/vratidc.github.io/_projects/Starmaze.md

 ## Process

-The project followed an iterative design and development process.
+The project followed an iterative development lifecycle:

-Initial stages involved brainstorming narrative frames and role based mechanics, followed by paper sketches of maze layouts and role interactions.
-Early digital prototypes focused on testing locomotion methods in VR and verifying that walking in place could be reliably detected.
-Parallel prototyping of the mobile interface explored different ways to represent the maze and control walls.
+**Initial Stage**: Brainstorming narrative frames and testing "walking in place" detection through early digital prototypes.

-Mid stage iterations focused on balancing gameplay.
-Limits were added to wall breaking and teleportation abilities to prevent the traveler from overpowering the overseer role.
-Trap placement and notification mechanics were tuned to create tension without making the game feel unfair.
-Repeated playtests informed adjustments to time limits, maze size, and interaction feedback.
+**Mid-Stage**: Balancing gameplay by limiting the Traveler’s "wall-breaking" and "teleportation" abilities to ensure the Overseer role remained impactful.

-Final stages focused on stability, onboarding flow, and preparing the system for outreach deployment.
-Instructions were simplified, error states were handled more gracefully, and the setup process was streamlined so that facilitators could run multiple sessions in sequence with minimal overhead.
+**Final Stage**: Streamlining the setup for facilitators to run multiple sessions with minimal overhead and handling error states for public deployment.

 ## Gameplay and Roles